flamapy/flamapy_docs/_operations/estimated_number_of_configurations:.md

 # Estimated number of configurations
 **Description**:
-Provides an estimate of the total number of different products that can be produced from a feature model by considering all possible combinations of features.
+Provides an estimate of the total number of different configurations that can be produced from a feature model by considering all possible combinations of features.

 **Application**:
 Useful for assessing the variability and potential complexity of the product line.